2900km Cycling for Gender-Based Violence

 Yellow For Survivors NPC

 Yellow for Survivors is a SA NPC that has been established to provide victims of rape and gender-based abuse with resources and safe spaces to find the support they need to start healing after severe, life-changing experiences.
-Yellow for Survivors is an NPC, founded by Leilani Kuter in 2019.
+Yellow for Survivors NPC was founded by Leilani Kuter in 2019.

 It was established to provide survivors of rape and gender-based violence with resources and safe spaces to find the support they need to start healing after severe, life-changing experiences.

-These fundraisers include anti-rape technique sessions and videos, dedications walk throughout the country, giving a voice to the voiceless, and enabling them to take back their power.
+These fundraisers include self-defence sessions and videos, dedications walk throughout the country, giving a voice to the voiceless, and enabling them to take back their power.